centosa/cc2538-starter/README.md

 # Prerequisites:
 - Dev board with the CC2538 processor.
 Examples: Zolertia FireFly (tested), Zolertia Re-Mote (not tested), Texas Instruments 2538DK (not tested).
 - Segger J-Link.
+- For debug/log: UART-to-USB adapter and cable to receive log output via a virtual COM-port on your computer.

 # Usage
 Clone the repository inside a dedicated workspace folder like this: